∗ ∗ ∗

 First, we suggest digging deeper into the feedback you already have.
 Get curious about what it means for customers of color to see themselves in your marketing materials.
 Maybe folks are looking for destinations that are aligned with their interests, or content that addresses their specific concerns.
 Or maybe cost is a significant barrier – there’s no way to know without asking, so get curious and find out.

 Once you’ve identified specific needs of potential customers, your job as a marketer is to showcase how your company’s services will meet those needs.
 You could build out a content campaign that incorporates diverse voices, or you could experiment with promotions, like discounts or referral bonuses.
+Maybe you could build partnerships with influencers with POC audiences/communities.
 The key is to build alignment between your marketing tactics and the needs of your customers of color.
 Don’t be afraid to try new things, as long as they’re rooted in the real needs of your users.

 But, it’s important to note, your marketing strategy will only be sustainable if it’s matched by improvements to your service.
 It’s common for companies, eager to appeal to diverse audiences, to jump straight into marketing without improving their offerings.
 But your potential customers deserve more than that, and earning their business goes beyond “blackwashing” a website.